What is an Electromyogram / EMG and Nerve Conduction Test?

 Parts of the test are uncomfortable but not severely painful.
-The worry before the test can be more of a factor than the test itself.
+Often, the worry before the test can be a bigger problem than the test itself.
 Most of the time spent with the patient is setting up the studies and running the computer.
 Electrical stimulation and use of the pin electrode is only a very small amount of the time.

 The electrical stimulation of the nerve conduction study can feel like a static electricity shock from a doorknob after walking across carpet.

 Putting in the pin can feel like a pinch by someone's nails.
 (And how do we know this?
 We have done it on ourselves first!)

 Is sedation or anesthesia used?

 Not in most cases.
 The test is fairly well tolerated and the patient needs to be awake to follow instructions, if possible, during the exam.
 A very mild dose of medication can be given if a patient or caregiver feels that it is needed based on how the child has handled tests in the past.
 You may bring a pacifier or bottle to help soothe a baby.

-Please call the Pediatric Rehab office at 513-636-7480 to discuss this need or if you have any questions.
+Please call the Pediatric Rehab office at 513-636-7480 ahead of your appointment to discuss this need or if you have any questions.
 In order to keep the tests running on time, patients who require medication for the test may need to arrive earlier.
 This can be confirmed with the Pediatric Rehab office.

 Are there any side effects from a nerve conduction test or EMG?

 There are no real side effects.
 Patients may have some minor irritation at the site when the pin is placed.
 There are no lasting effects from either the nerve conduction test or the EMG.

 Is there an age limit on this test?

 No, any person from baby to older adult can have an EMG.
 Baby and toddler exams can be more restricted if they are not able to cooperate because of their young age.

 Can the caregiver be in the room during the exam?